la2pixel/Code-Around-the-Code/README.md

 ---
 ### Who This Is For

 You can code — write scripts, build models, analyze data — but the surrounding infrastructure often feels like a black box.

-This guide is for you if you’ve ever:

-- Struggled with import errors or broken setups on a new machine
-- Been told to “open a PR” or “SSH into the server” without knowing how
-- Got lost in `pip`, `conda`, Git, or `bash`
-- Wondered how people structure large, reproducible, and shareable projects
+Whether you're a grad student, early-career data scientist, or research engineer, this guide will help you confidently run, manage, and collaborate on code in real-world setups :)

 ---

 ### Structure